 Florida Clinical Research Registered Nurses, nine in number from the Jacksonville Research Program, are working together to ensure the highest level of customer service to patients and are continually seeking process improvements to better serve customers.
 Best practices in customer relationship management are used to ensure excellent service in research.

 Research study participants are given the ability to have flexible schedules and access to the research team to help facilitate recruitment.
 This helps to ensure that our goals are achieved for grants and clinical trials while adhering to budgets.

 The Spinal Defects Clinic provides comprehensive, coordinated, long-term management for patients with various forms of spina bifida and other conditions of the spinal cord.
-The team consists of providers from the Nemours Children’s Clinic, the University of Florida and Wolfson Children’s Hospital.
+The team consists of providers from the Nemours Children’s Specialty Care, the University of Florida and Wolfson Children’s Hospital.

 Pediatric specialists in neurosurgery, urology, orthopedics, gastroenterology, nursing, social work, physical therapy and occupational therapy evaluate each patient and participate in a postclinic conference where recommendations for care are developed.
 Summaries of the visit and recommendations are compiled into a report that is sent to families and primary care providers.

 The Division of Pediatric Surgery at the Nemours Children's Specialty Care, Jacksonville provides diagnosis and treatment of the surgical conditions of infancy, childhood and adolescence.
 The Division is staffed by board-certified surgeons who have demonstrated special competence in pediatric surgery.